simplexpage/rss-reader-app/README.md

 ## How to use it

-Run `make start_local` to start REST API.
+Run `make start_local` to start server.
 All containers will start automatically.

 ## How to stop it

-Run `make stop_local` to stop REST API.
+Run `make stop_local` to stop server.
 All containers will stop automatically.